Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Experiments

 This experiment does not guarantee automatic Neyman orthogonalization, since we use cross fitting and do not use the same basis functions for outcome modeling.
 However, this implementation is standard in debiased machine learning; therefore, we adopt it.

 We repeat the simulation 100 times.
 The ``True'' columns in Table~\ref{tab:simulation2} report infeasible oracle performance using the true nuisance functions.

 \paragraph{Results} Table~\ref{tab:simulation2} highlights three robust patterns.
 First, oracle baselines separate estimation error from intrinsic variance.
-The oracle AIPW estimator is close to the efficiency benchmark (MSE $=0.01$) and achieves near-nominal coverage (CR $=0.98$).
-In contrast, even with the true propensity score, oracle IPW remains noisy (MSE $=1.44$) and undercovers (CR $=0.84$), reflecting the well-known finite-sample instability of pure weighting in challenging overlap regimes.
+The oracle ARW estimator is close to the efficiency benchmark (MSE $=0.01$) and achieves near-nominal coverage (CR $=0.98$).
+In contrast, even with the true propensity score, oracle RW remains noisy (MSE $=1.44$) and undercovers (CR $=0.84$), reflecting the well-known finite-sample instability of pure weighting in challenging overlap regimes.

-Second, the plug-in DM estimator is not reliable for inference in this design.
-Across feasible implementations, DM has moderate MSE (about $0.38$–$0.40$) but extremely poor coverage (CR $=0.06$–$0.12$).
+Second, the plug-in RA estimator is not reliable for inference in this design.
+Across feasible implementations, RA has moderate MSE (about $0.38$–$0.40$) but extremely poor coverage (CR $=0.06$–$0.12$).
 This indicates that the outcome regression learner, while not catastrophically inaccurate in MSE, does not deliver a reliable uncertainty estimate when used without orthogonalization, and the resulting Wald intervals are severely miscalibrated.

-Third, how we fit the Riesz representer matters substantially for IPW, and AIPW mitigates (but does not eliminate) this sensitivity.
+Third, how we fit the Riesz representer matters substantially for IPW, and ARW mitigates (but does not eliminate) this sensitivity.
 For IPW, SQ-Riesz (Linear) is the best-performing option in Table~\ref{tab:simulation2} (MSE $=0.49$) and yields near-nominal coverage (CR $=0.98$).
-In contrast, IPW based on UKL-Riesz has larger MSE (about $1.50$) and noticeably lower coverage (CR $=0.68$–$0.73$), while BKL-Riesz (= MLE) performs worst (MSE $=3.79$, CR $=0.32$), consistent with propensity-score MLE producing more extreme effective weights in this design.
+In contrast, RW based on UKL-Riesz has larger MSE (about $1.50$) and noticeably lower coverage (CR $=0.68$–$0.73$), while BKL-Riesz (= MLE) performs worst (MSE $=3.79$, CR $=0.32$), consistent with propensity-score MLE producing more extreme effective weights in this design.

-The AIPW estimator is uniformly more stable than IPW and DM in terms of MSE, but calibration still depends on the Riesz-representer fit.
-SQ-Riesz (Logit) attains the best AIPW MSE (0.08) with CR 0.89.
-UKL-Riesz achieves similarly small AIPW MSE (0.10) but exhibits undercoverage (CR $=0.77$–$0.81$).
-BKL-Riesz (= MLE) improves substantially over its IPW counterpart (AIPW MSE $=0.23$), yet its coverage remains poor (CR $=0.60$).
-Overall, directly fitting the Riesz representer via generalized Riesz regression can materially improve finite-sample performance relative to the MLE plug-in baseline, and the combination of objective and link specification plays a first-order role, especially for IPW and for the calibration of AIPW intervals.
+The ARW estimator is uniformly more stable than RW and RA in terms of MSE, but calibration still depends on the Riesz-representer fit.
+SQ-Riesz (Logit) attains the best ARW MSE (0.08) with CR 0.89.
+UKL-Riesz achieves similarly small ARW MSE (0.10) but exhibits undercoverage (CR $=0.77$–$0.81$).
+BKL-Riesz (= MLE) improves substantially over its RW counterpart (ARW MSE $=0.23$), yet its coverage remains poor (CR $=0.60$).
+Overall, directly fitting the Riesz representer via generalized Riesz regression can materially improve finite-sample performance relative to the MLE plug-in baseline, and the combination of objective and link specification plays a first-order role, especially for RW and for the calibration of ARW intervals.